Cold Weather AdviceChoose a topic from the list below:

 Why do these pipes freeze?

-Because the pipes run outside the home to reach a drainage point, during the cold winter months the acidic water is prone to freeze.
-If the water freezes in the pipe it creates a block and inside the boiler.
-A trigger shuts down the boiler when it reaches a certain point to prevent water flooding the entire boiler system.
+The pipes run outside your home to reach a drain.
+During the cold, winter months the acidic water is prone to freezing.
+If the water freezes in the pipe it creates a blockage.
+The boiler shuts down to prevent water flooding the entire boiler system.